 At its meeting held on 1 December 2021, the Committee required further discussions with the applicant in respect of road safety, in relation to the vehicular access to Muddisdale Road from the application site.
 A technical query raised was whether it would be possible to install bollards designed to allow refuse vehicle and/or emergency vehicle access to the development from Muddisdale Road, while preventing any other vehicular access.
 Roads Services has confirmed that removable/retractable bollards are not an acceptable option and would not be operated by refuse vehicle operatives.
-It was also queried whether preventing vehicular access would have any implications on the proposed road layout.
+It was also gueried whether preventing vehicular access would have any implications on the proposed road layout.
 Roads Services has confirmed that a turning head would be required within the development which would affect, or potentially require omission of, one of the indicative house plots.
-In the absence of an option to provide restricted vehicular access, the application must therefore be determined as submitted, with unrestricted vehicular access to Muddisdale Road, with additional mitigation measures proposed by the applicant as set out below, and as shown in the mitigation plan attached as Appendix 3 to this report.
+Irrespective of whether any technical or operational reasons exist or not for the use of bollards, a partial or complete obstruction to vehicular traffic does not form part of the proposed development.
+The application must be determined as submitted, with unrestricted vehicular access to Muddisdale Road, with additional mitigation measures proposed by the applicant as set out below, and as shown in the mitigation plan attached as Appendix 3 to this report.